luisico/gold-standard-images/README.md

 ### Packer Variables

-Packer site variables variables defined in `templates/site.json` and OS variables defined in `templates/os` are available in the kickstart in php objects `packer_site` and `packer_os`.
+Packer site variables variables defined in `templates/site.json` and OS variables defined in `templates/os` are available in the kickstart in PHP objects `packer_site` and `packer_os`.
 Note that variables defined in the command line while running packer are not reflected here.
 Currently only `packer_os['os_version']` is used (see below).

 ### Build Types